CryptoLFDM/bladebit_wrapper/readme.md

 ## disclaimer warning

 We provide binaries build by ourself from [bladebit](https://github.com/Chia-Network/bladebit).
-We have choosen this for oen main reason, we are using a special branch [cuda-windows-fix](https://github.com/Chia-Network/bladebit/tree/cuda-windows-fix) wich include plot support for 128Go/256Go in ram for Windows & Linux.
+We have choosen this for one main reason, we are using a special branch [cuda-windows-fix](https://github.com/Chia-Network/bladebit/tree/cuda-windows-fix) wich include plot support for 128Go/256Go in ram for Windows & Linux.
 Once it will be merged, we will get it from [official chia repo](https://downloads.chia.net/).

 feel free to build it by ourself if you want 😊